Gochujang Cucumber Salad (Oi Muchim)

 If the cucumbers have tough skin, you can peel them, but it’s optional.

-Cut the cucumbers into ¼-inch thick slices.
-You can use a knife or a mandoline slicer to achieve even slices.
+Cut the cucumbers into ยผ-inch thick slices.
+To achieve even slices, use a mandoline slicer.

 Place the cucumber slices in a colander and sprinkle 2 teaspoon salt over them.